cedmayer/cedmayer.github.io/documentation/docu-usr/functionalities.md

 </figure>

-####Station
+###Station
-Double clicking on a station opens the same dialog with one more tab.
-In this tab you can change the sensor configuration of the current active instrument.
+On a station you can also open the "show properties" dialog.
+There you can see the sensor configuration of the current active instrumentas.
-So you can change the connection parameters, the accuracy and all the other instrument parameters.
+So you can change the connection parameters, the accuracy and all the other instrument parameters as well as the connection type.
 You can´t change the instrument in this dialog.
 To do this you need to click **Station > set instrument**.

 ###Multiple stations
 It is possible to have more stations in OpenIndy, because this is neccessary to solve some measurement tasks.
 All stations are marked light grey in the tableview.
 The current active station is marked in a darker grey.
 On default when you start OpenIndy STATION01 is activated.
 You can switch the active station by marking the one you want to activate in the tableview with one left mouse button click.
 When it´s marked light blue (active feature) go to
 **Station > activate station**.
 The selected station will then be the active station and you can connect a sensor to it.

 ###Sensor functionalities